flatironinstitute/disBatch/Readme.md

 positional arguments:
   taskfile              File with tasks, one task per line ("-" for stdin)

-optional arguments:
+options:
-  -h, --help            show this help message and exit -e, --exit-code       When any task fails, exit with non-zero status
+  -h, --help            show this help message and exit -e, --exit-code       When any task fails, exit with non-zero status (default:
-                        (default: only if disBatch itself fails) --force-resume        With -r, proceed even if task commands/lines are different.
+                        only if disBatch itself fails) --force-resume        With -r, proceed even if task commands/lines are different.
   --kvsserver [HOST:PORT]
                         Use a running KVS server.
   --logfile FILE        Log file.
+  --loglevel {CRITICAL,ERROR,WARNING,INFO,DEBUG}
+                        Logging level (default: INFO).
   --mailFreq N          Send email every N task completions (default: 1). "--
                         mailTo" must be given.
   --mailTo ADDR         Mail address for task completion notification(s).
   -p PATH, --prefix PATH
                         Path for log, dbUtil, and status files (default: ".").
                         If ends with non-directory component, use as prefix for these files names (default:
-			  <Taskfile>_disBatch_<YYYYMMDDhhmmss>_<Random>
-			).
+                        <Taskfile>_disBatch_<YYYYMMDDhhmmss>_<Random>).
   -r STATUSFILE, --resume-from STATUSFILE
                         Read the status file from a previous run and skip any completed tasks (may be specified multiple times).